Operations App

 Section titled “Audience”The Operations app has exactly one audience: the Spectral operations team (the operations

-account role — Spectral staff).
+org role — Spectral staff).
 Every surface in the app assumes operator context:

 - Operators are the only humans permitted to enshrine rule candidates, publish world-model versions, or retire rules.